killerducky/deja-queue/notes.md

   - [ ] Rating(!), DateAdded
 - [ ] Deleted songs in playlist should not be added
 - [ ] Remove videoCnt field, replace with computed field
-- [ ] refresh should not change current playing song
+- [ ] refresh should not change current playing song / playlist
 - [ ] Playlist should not pop single songs out into the queue
 - [ ] Go backwards in playlist / reset playlist
 - [ ] log doesn't show track number